jobergum/browser-ml-inference/README.md

 Builds the app for production to the `build` folder.\
 It correctly bundles React in production mode and optimizes the build for the best performance.

+### Deploying app
+Clone this repo and use Cloudfare Pages.

 ## TODO
 - Fix build to copy wasm files from node_modules to build to avoid having wasm files under source control.
+- PR and feedback welcome - create an issue to get in contact.